 It was at their restaurant in front of towering peaks that I learned more about the strange law of the Zion Curtain when we had finished our meal and wanted to walk through to the bar with the fireplace.
 I still had my red wine but I was not personally allowed to carry it through to the next room.
 Instead our waiter to bring it for me and place it down in the other room.
 I know!
 And they’re sticklers about it too as inspectors could be mystery guests at any time and they’d lose their license.

-So that was a quick summary of our amazing week in Utah.
-One of the best road trips I’ve ever done!
+So that was a quick summary of our amazing road trip in Utah.
+One of the best we’ve I’ve ever done!

 If you like roadies too, then have a look at some more of my favourite road trips in New Zealand, Australia, Ireland, Fiji and America >>